Table of Contents[Hide][Show]

-This is why simple substitution of wheat with a gluten free flour doesn’t work very well.
+This is why a simple substitution of wheat with a gluten-free flour doesn’t work very well.
 Things fall apart and just don’t have the right consistency.

 According to Becky Mauldin ND, author of Recipes for Life, the best results using gluten-free flour as a substitute for wheat flour are obtained by using at least two gluten-free flours blended together as it gives a better texture and flavor.

 Gluten-free flours can be categorized into crumbly flours or binding flours.
 Your gluten-free flour mix of choice should include a crumbly flour (2 is better) and a small amount of one or two binding flours.

-Of course, you can buy an all purpose gluten free flour mix from the store, but the flour will be essentially nutritionless (except for this healthy gluten free flour mix with no added starch).
-It is always best to grind fresh and blend gluten free flour yourself as much as possible just the same as if you were using wheat.
+Of course, you can buy an all-purpose gluten-free flour mix from the store, but the flour will be essentially nutritionless.
+It is always best to grind fresh and blend gluten-free flour yourself as much as possible just the same as if you were using wheat.
 Here is an overview of the many choices available to you.

 Crumbly Gluten-Free Flours

 - Rice – The best choice when first attempting to bake with gluten-free flour.
 White rice flour is more easily digested and less allergenic than brown rice flour.
 Always get good quality to avoid rice heavy metal contamination.

 - Amaranth – Always needs a binding flour with it.
 Good for cakes, cookies, and pancakes.

-- Plantain – High in beneficial resistant starch and good for those who are also grain free.
+- Plantain or Banana – High in beneficial resistant starch and good for those who are also grain-free.

 - Quinoa – Harder to digest than other gluten-free flours unless thoroughly soaked and cooked first.

 - Oats – Mild tasting and makes great bread.

 - Coconut – Easily make your own coconut flour with desiccated coconut pulsed in a food processor.
-Is typically used alone with eggs as the binding agent (see below).
+It is typically used alone with eggs as the binding agent (see below).